motogoatUK/simon-project-1/README.md

 The styles.css was checked at [https://jigsaw.w3.org/css-validator/](https://jigsaw.w3.org/css-validator/) which it passed as CSS level 3 and issued a badge which I have added to the footer on all pages.

+A video was later linked into the news &amp; information section via Youtube's share button.
+Further W3C checks were performed during subsequent re-testing and an error was discovered.
+The supplied HTML snippet contained an obsolete "frameborder" element.
+This was removed and CSS added instead.
+Final checks all passed.

  ### Form testing - Membership application form validation